ketrinh/LyriaBot/README.md

 #LyriaBot
-A Discord bot used to search articles on gbf.wiki
+A Discord bot used to search articles on gbf.wiki using discord.js